 The book explains how the industry is organized, how firms generate revenues through various types of fund, fees and charges and what cost pressures they face.
 It investigates the nature of their client relationships, the role played by star investors and the requirement for firms to integrate non-financial considerations into their investment process.
 The inherent tensions and potential conflicts of interest within asset managers that seek to keep both clients and shareholders happy is also examined.
 The book concludes by considering how the industry is evolving, the role of regulation and where it is struggling to change.

-Suitable for students of business and finance, those working in allied areas of the finance sector, and for anyone with a general interest in how financial institutions and markets operate, the book offers readers a balanced and considered guide to the economics of the fund management industry and a critical appraisal of the sector’s future.
+Suitable for students of business and finance, those working in allied areas of the finance sector, and for anyone with a general interest in how financial institutions and markets operate, the book offers readers a balanced and incisive guide to the economics of an industry that globally controls more than $100 trillion of financial assets and a critical appraisal of the sector’s future.